shsedghi/json-to-cto/README.md

   If the JSON file is valid and does not break the tool will generate a file with extension .cto at:  xyz/json-to-cto/target/test-classes/Json/Payload
  ## Debugging ##
  There is a log42j.properties file in the xyz/json-to-cto/scr/test/resources, which the debugging level is set to INFO (not verbose) by default.
-It can be changed to DEBUG (less verbose) and INFO (very verbose).
+It can be changed to DEBUG (less verbose) and TRACE (very verbose).
 Output will be directed to System out(console)